- Team Impact

 With most community centers closed, thanks to you, we’re finding new methods to deliver value to sponsored children and youth, like digital learning sessions.

 All of the countries where we work are experiencing their own unique set of challenges and circumstances.
-In all cases, we are working with local governments to do our part to slow the spread of the coronavirus through limited public gatherings or quarantines.
-Below, you can find the most up-to-date reports from those countries, and how the new guidelines are affecting Children International programming.
+In all cases, we are working with local governments to do our part to slow the spread of the coronavirus or begin the recovery and vaccination process, where applicable.
+Below, you can find reports from those countries, and how the new guidelines are affecting Children International programming.

 Families continue to face challenges accessing basic needs such as food, internet and the ability to pay bills.
 Schools are hybrid, with families deciding if they want to attend in-person classes.
 Cases have started to spike again in some areas of the country.